ElizaKartchner/startup/README.md

 and not create such conflicts
 - I created a personal access token.
 To create another one go to settings >> developer settings >> personal access token.
 Then follow the steps there.

+Elevator pitch for start-up
+Have you ever struggled to come up with a data idea?
+Maybe you googled data ideas and found lists out there that are pages and pages long!
+How do you know if one of those many ideas is even a good one?
+If you want to know if a restaurant is good there are many websites you can look up and see the reviews people who have eaten there have said.
+If you want to see if a professor is good, you can go to ratemyProfessor.com and see how many stars they have as well as the good and bad things about their classes.
+Why not do the same thing for data ideas?!
+DaringDarlingandDevastatingDatingReviews.com is here to the rescue.
+Whether you're single and want to impress your new love interest, in a serious relationship and ready to pop the question, or married and want to create a special anniversary or just spice up the normal night date this website is for you.
+Here people can submit data ideas and others can post reviews.
+Each dating idea will have a rating out of five stars and want others to have to say about it.
+This way you can be informed and plan the best dates to romance your significant other.

+Key features:
+Each user must log in and create an account
+A way to post new data ideas
+A rating system out of 5 stars for each data idea
+Also a cost for each data idea
+A way for each user to comment/review data ideas
+A way for users to comment on others reviews
+Possible to tag date ideas (greatFirstDate, SafeMutaulDate, ProposalWorthy, AmazingAnniversy, HerPlanningForHim, HimPlanningForHer, ClassicBYU, STEMMajorDate, ArtAdmirer, FriendZoner, Creepy, etc….)
+Monitor data idea and comments and delete inappropriate ones Search feature (by keyword or by tag)
+Top rated (5 stars, etc) page of date ideas
+Be able to save data ideas you like
+Be about to follow other people and have them follow you.
+Allow others to see your save date ideas (So you can see what sounds fun to your significant other!)